-Priority 3 is aimed at an inclusive border region.
+The aim of Priority 4 is an inclusive border region.
 For this priority, two SOs were selected under PO 4 by the Hungary-Croatia Programme: SO ((vi) enhancing the role of culture and sustainable tourism in economic development, social inclusion and social innovation and SO (ii) improving access to inclusive and quality services in education, training and lifelong learning through developing accessible infrastructure, including by fostering resilience for distance and on-line education and training.
 The selection of both objectives is justified and the related, however, the SOs selected under PO 4 represent quite diverse themes.
-The actions under SO (vi) place great emphasis on post-Covid recovery by taking into account the outdoor and nature-friendly touristic activities.
-Supporting tourism which is a key factor of the programme area is a viable choice.
-It is important to recognize that, in order to compensate for the difficulties caused by the Covid-19 pandemic, the Hungary-Croatia Programme aims to boost tourism in the lagging behind areas and promote green tourism as well.
+The actions under SO (vi) place great emphasis on post-COVID-19 recovery by taking into account the outdoor and nature-friendly touristic activities.
+Supporting tourism which is a key factor of the CBC area is a viable choice.
+It is important to recognize that, in order to compensate for the difficulties caused by the COVID-19 pandemic, the Hungary-Croatia Programme aims to boost tourism in the lagging behind areas and promote green tourism as well.
 SO (ii) focuses on education and the activities under the specific objective are closely related to Priority 1 and 2.
-One of the main objective of the Hungary-Croatia Programme is to increase the economic competitiveness of an inclusive border area, which is conditional on improving the employment situation by matching the labour market supply and demand.
+One of the main objectives of the Hungary-Croatia Programme is to increase the economic competitiveness of an inclusive border area, which is conditional on improving the employment situation by matching the labour market supply and demand.
 Since most of the SMEs in the Hungary-Croatia Programme area are still lacking business and entrepreneurship skills, greater emphasis will be placed on vocational education and trainings.
 However, launching educational and vocational programmes defined by the Hungary-Croatia Programme might restore the balance of the market and eliminate the socio-economic disparities in the area.
-In summary, the mainly soft activities under Priority 3 meet indeed the regional needs and make the development of an inclusive border region enable.
+In summary, the mainly soft activities under Priority 4 meet indeed the regional needs and make the development of an inclusive border region enable.

-The final priority of the Hungary-Croatia Programme, Priority 4 aims to create a cooperation border region through the implementation of actions supporting the enhancement of efficient public administration (ISO 1 (b)), and the people-to-people cooperation (ISO1 (c)).
+Priority 5 aims to create a cooperation border region through the implementation of actions supporting the enhancement of efficient public administration (ISO 1 (b)), and the people-to-people cooperation (ISO1 (c)).
 Activities under this priority will contribute to strengthening cooperation and capacity building on issues not covered by other SOs.
-The selected actions will allow the widest possible range of interactions between citizens, the civil society, institutions, while facilitating the social inclusion in line with Priority 3.
-In this context, it is important to note that a final decision has yet been made by the PC on small-scale projects within the small project funds (SPF).
+The selected actions will allow the widest possible range of interactions between citizens, the civil society, institutions, while facilitating the social inclusion in line with Priority 4.
+In this context, it is important to note that a final decision has yet been made by the PC on small-scale projects within the small project funds.

-In summary, it can be concluded that the priorities planned within the framework of the Hungary-Croatia Programme respond to relevant problems and challenges of the border region, and the actions planned under the programme priorities complement each other.
-The target group of the Hungary-Croatia Programme include all groups of the society and the actions under the priorities are in line with the environmental objectives of the European Union.
-There is no significant contradiction between Chapter 1 and Chapter 2, and apart from minor logical misunderstandings and errors, the internal consistency of the document is ensured.
-Regarding the wording of the document, the haste caused by the circumstances hindering the programming process is moderately perceptible, however this cannot constitute an obstacle to achieving the objectives set by the Hungary-Croatia Programme in the 2021-2027 period.
+In summary, it can be concluded that the priorities planned within the framework of the Hungary-Croatia Programme respond to relevant problems and challenges of the CBC area, and the actions planned under the programme priorities complement each other.
+The target groups of the Hungary-Croatia Programme include all groups of the society and the actions under the priorities are in line with the environmental objectives of the European Union.
+There is no significant contradiction between Chapter 1 and Chapter 2, and apart from minor logical misunderstandings and errors, the internal consistency of the Hungary-Croatia Programme is ensured.

-5 Socio-economic and environmental characteristics of the CBC landscape
+5 Socio-economic and environmental characteristics of the CBC area

-Based on the Territorial analysis, the chapter briefly describes the current socio-economic and environmental situation of the Hungary-Croatia Cross Border Cooperation (CBC) area and its expected evolution without the implementation of the Hungary-Croatia Programme, in particular the cross-border systems, including the advantages and disadvantages of the cross-border location.
+Based on the Territorial analysis in the Hungary-Chapter Programme, this Chapter briefly describes the current socio-economic and environmental situation of the Hungary-Croatia Cross Border Cooperation (CBC) area and its expected evolution without the implementation of the Hungary-Croatia Programme, in particular the cross-border systems, including the advantages and disadvantages of the cross-border location.